Work toward an exciting, high-demand career in allied health care with a Respiratory Therapy Diploma.

 With four program options to choose from, you can find a path that fulfills your goals and fits your schedule.

-Three-year program completion option that provides you with the knowledge and clinical skills you need to practice as an RT.
+Three-year program completion option that provides you with the knowledge and clinical skills you need to practice as an respiratory therapist.

-Four-year program completion option that allows you to complete both an RT Diploma and a BHSc degree.
+Four-year program completion option that allows you to complete both a Respiratory Therapy Diploma and a BHSc degree.

 Two-year program completion option that you can access if you already have a Bachelor of Science (preferred).

-Complete both the RT Diploma and MEd programs simultaneously.
-You must qualify and meet the requirements for the fast-track RT Diploma option to access this program option.
+Complete both the Respiratory Therapy Diploma and MEd programs simultaneously.
+You must qualify and meet the requirements for the fast-track Respiratory Therapy Diploma option to access this program option.

 Why pursue a Respiratory Therapy Diploma at TRU?

-- TRU’s RT Diploma is accredited by Accreditation Canada, which is the national accrediting body.
+- TRU’s Respiratory Therapy Diploma is accredited by Accreditation Canada, which is the national accrediting body.

-- The fast-track option allows Bachelor of Science graduates to enter the second year of the RT Diploma, leaving only two years to graduation.
+- The fast-track option allows Bachelor of Science graduates to enter the second year of the Respiratory Therapy Diploma, leaving only two years to graduation.

-- The dual credential option means students will complete an RT Diploma and Bachelor of Health Science degree in just four years.
+- The dual credential option means students will complete an Respiratory Therapy Diploma and Bachelor of Health Science degree in just four years.

-- Students in the fast-track stream can complete their RT diploma and Master of Education (MEd) simultaneously.
-With both an RT Diploma and MEd, you will not only have the professional requirements to become an RT but also to become an educational leader or researcher in areas such as education, health care, private industry and government.
+- Students in the fast-track stream can complete their Respiratory Therapy Diploma and Master of Education simultaneously.
+With both a Respiratory Therapy Diploma and Master of Education, you will not only have the professional requirements to become a respiratory therapist but also to become an educational leader or researcher in areas such as education, health care, private industry and government.

 What will I learn?

-You will prepare for an exciting and rewarding career as a RT—a licensed health-care professional specializing in cardiopulmonary care.
-You will practise the clinical skills necessary to gain the specialized medical expertise and understand the advanced practice required to become a successful RT.
+You will prepare for an exciting and rewarding career as a respiratory therapist — a licensed health-care professional specializing in cardiopulmonary care.
+You will practise the clinical skills necessary to gain the specialized medical expertise and understand the advanced practice required to become a successful respiratory therapist.

 - Learn the latest in respiratory care theory.